CasimirGeelhoed/naplua/README.md

 #### Exposing custom C++ types to Lua:

-The below example binds the glm::vec3 Lua, using static functions to define getters / setters and arithemtic operators.
+The below example binds the glm::vec3 to Lua, using static functions to define getters / setters and arithmetic operators.
 For more information, see the [LuaBridge3 manual](https://github.com/kunitoki/LuaBridge3/blob/master/Manual.md).

 ```
 struct VecHelper